 It promotes discussion.
 On a site with separate forums, a Ruby programmer would probably subscribe to a Ruby forum, but not a Python one.
 When a link is posted to the Python forum, that Ruby programmer would probably never see it, even though they may have something useful to say about it (perhaps the link is about a Python library which does the same thing as a Ruby library which that Ruby programmer created).
 On this site, the link would get posted with a python tag and shown to everyone, encouraging the Ruby programmer to read and comment on it (unless that Ruby programmer disliked Python enough to filter it out).

-It keeps the conversation centralized.
+It keeps the community coherent.
 Often stories contain discussion about more than one topic, yet on other sites they are confined to a single category/forum, limiting the exposure.
 The link could be submitted to more than one forum, but then each conversation would remain separate and users would rarely interact with users from other forums.
 On this site, the story would simply be tagged with multiple tags and all users would see all discussion about the story in a single location.

 Mailing list mode can be enabled per-user to receive all new stories (including their plain-text content as fetched and extracted by Diffbot) and user comments as e-mails, mirroring discussion threads offline.
 This makes it easy and efficient to read new stories as well as keep track of new comments on old threads or stories, just like technical mailing lists or Usenet of yore.
 Each user is assigned a private mailing list address at this domain which allows them to reply to stories or comments directly in their e-mail client.
 These e-mails are then converted and submitted to the website as comments, just as if the comment was posted through a web browser.

 Private messaging enables users to communicate privately without having to publicly disclose an e-mail address, and users can receive e-mail and Pushover notifications of new private messages.